George Charles Hawker: Career in Australia

-In 1851 Hawker was a candidate for Stanley in the South Australian Legislative Council, but was defeated.
-In January 1858 Hawker entered the South Australian House of Assembly as member for the district of Victoria, and in April 1860, though a comparatively young man and opposed by Boyle Travers Finniss and Francis Stacker Dutton, was elected Speaker of the South Australian House of Assembly.
+In 1851, Hawker was a candidate for Stanley in the South Australian Legislative Council, but was defeated.
+In January 1858, Hawker entered the South Australian House of Assembly as member for the district of Victoria, and in April 1860, though a comparatively young man and opposed by Boyle Travers Finniss and Francis Stacker Dutton, was elected Speaker of the South Australian House of Assembly.
 He was successful in this position carrying out its duties with tact and dignity, and showing a good knowledge of parliamentary practice.
 He retired from parliament in 1865, went to England with his family, and did not return until 1874.
 He again entered parliament and, except for a few months, was a member until his death.
 He was twice asked to form a ministry and declined on each occasion, but several times held office.
 He was Treasurer of South Australia in the third Arthur Blyth ministry for a few days in 1875, and chief secretary in the second James Penn Boucaut ministry from March to June 1876.
 He was commissioner of public works in the third Boucaut ministry from October 1877 to September 1878, and held the same position in the William Morgan ministry until June 1881.
-In 1889 he visited India to inquire into the irrigation question, and on his return wrote a series of articles on this subject which appeared in the South Australian Register.
+In 1889, he visited India to inquire into the irrigation question, and on his return wrote a series of articles on this subject which appeared in the South Australian Register.
 He died on 21 May 1895 in Medindie; if he had lived a few days longer he would have been created K.C.M.G.; his widow's appeal for a posthumous award was approved by the Queen in September 1895, and she was known as Lady Hawker until her death.

 Hawker held a leading position as a citizen of South Australia.
-Wealthy, and a good employer, he was much interested in the every day life of the colony, a follower of cricket, racing, and coursing, a supporter of the Agricultural and Horticultural Society (and its president from 1863 to 1864 and 1889 to 1890), and the Zoological Society.
+Wealthy, and a good employer, he was much interested in the everyday life of the colony, a follower of cricket, racing, and coursing, a supporter of the Agricultural and Horticultural Society (and its president from 1863 to 1864 and 1889 to 1890), and the Zoological Society.
 He was much respected in parliament through his long career of 26 years.
 In his earlier days Hawker was an excellent speaker who sometimes rose to eloquence, as an old man he contented himself with short speeches, which were, however, much to the point.
 He showed distinct administrative ability during his term as commissioner of public works.